zaarAli/super-system/README.md

 # super-system
-Amplitude Modulation and Demodulation of voice signal
+Amplitude Modulation and Demodulation of voice signal in MATLAB.

+The discription is uploaded as a file